nurasul/remote-test-1/README.md

 # remote-test-1
-I will be miliioner i promise .
+I will be miliioner soon .
+I promise  .